about Email - journalistneilmichael @ gmail . com

 Titles worked for - as a member of staff or as a stringer - include The Washington Post, Sunday Times, The Press Association, Daily Mail, Daily Mirror, Daily Express, the News of the World, The Sun, Mail on Sunday, People Magazine, Heat, Time Out, City Limits, Irish Daily Mail and the London Evening Standard.

-While working at the Daily Express as the paper's Deputy Showbiz Editor, the paper's then editor - Rosie Boycott - allowed me to double up as a part time press officer and media adviser for the campaigning NGO, Fair Trials Abroad.
+In 1999, I started work as Deputy Showbiz Editor at the Daily Express in London's Blackfriars, not far from Fleet Street.
+While working there as the paper's Deputy Showbiz Editor, the then editor allowed me to double up as a part time press officer and media adviser for the campaigning NGO, Fair Trials Abroad.

-After various roles there over the years - including News Editor, Chief Reporter and Southern Correspondent - I worked for Kerry’s Eye (briefly) before starting with the Irish Examiner in 2019, where I have covered and continued to cover a variety of stories, including a number of some of the most awful tragedies, details of which I sometimes report on for RTE.
+While working at the Irish Daily Mail/Irish Mail on Sunday, I set up Whistleblowers Ireland in 2010.
+After various roles at Associated Newspapers (Ireland) titles over the years - including News Editor, Chief Reporter and Southern Correspondent - I worked for Kerry’s Eye (briefly) before starting in 2019, with the company I currently work for as a staff reporter and where I have covered and continued to cover a variety of stories, including a number of some of the most awful tragedies, details of which I sometimes report on for RTE.

-In 2021, I was one of a number of Irish Examiner journalists who won a Justice Media Award for Human Rights/Social Justice Reporting for coverage of the Mother and Baby Homes - an issue I covered extensively when I worked for the Irish Daily Mail.
+In 2021, I was one of a number of journalists who won a Justice Media Award for Human Rights/Social Justice Reporting for coverage of the Mother and Baby Homes - an issue I covered extensively when I worked for the Irish Daily Mail.

-I should add: I am very much against the brutal and horrific genocidal actions of the Israeli Defence Forces in Gaza and the West Bank, and the murder (and hostage taking) not just of defenceless civilians - especially little children - but also defenceless journalists, medics, first responders, paramedics, ambulance drivers, NGO workers - basically anybody who has died or been maimed trying to help Palestinians during this evil and horrific period history of humanity - but also while trying to bring to the world much-needed attention to the atrocities being committed by the US and UK-funded Israeli military.
-Needless to say, I am also against the constant shelling of homes in Lebanon, in ongoing ceasefire breaches.
+I am very much against the brutal and horrific genocidal actions of the Israeli Defence Forces/government in Gaza and the West Bank, and the murder (and hostage taking) not just of defenceless civilians - especially children - but also defenceless medics, first responders, paramedics, ambulance drivers, NGO workers and journalists - basically anybody who has died or been maimed trying to help Palestinians during this evil and horrific period in the history of humanity or while trying to bring to the world much-needed attention to atrocities being committed by the US and UK-funded Israeli military.

-You can donate to
+You can donate to:

 UNICEF here or